 Art and design stimulates creativity and imagination.
 It provides visual, tactile and sensory experiences and a special way of understanding and responding to the world.
 It enables children to communicate what they see, feel and think through the use of colour, texture, form, pattern and different materials and processes.
 Children become involved in shaping their environments through art and design activities.
 They learn to make informed judgements and aesthetic and practical decisions.

 Children learn how to control and develop their movement through a balanced and enjoyable scheme of work in PE.
 Gymnastics, Games, Dance and Athletics.
 Children are taught for approximately two hours each week.
 The school funds children in Year 4 to attend weekly swimming lessons.
 Regular physical exercise helps our children’s minds as well as bodies to stay healthy.
-We are very lucky to be able to use our PE funding to provide expert coaching from Premier Sports and Chorley Council for children of all ages at our school.
+We are very lucky to be able to use our PE funding to provide expert coaching from Mr Molloy and Miss Smith for children of all ages at our school.

 Design & Technology (DT)